blackflux/set-compressor/README.md

 Note that the re-inflated result is always deduplicated and ordered.

-This library is not meant to be used with huge numbers.
+This library is not meant to be used and wont work well with huge Integers.